masaGreen/Rental-Units-Management-System/README.md

 # Usage
 - **NB** All users are signed-up as unapproved so to facilitate approval a default admin is automatically enabled on startup, with email:root@gmail.com password:rootpassword.
 This can be changed once your custom admin(S) is enabled.

+- jwt token is set as Authorization Header

 - Once the server is running, you can access the API at `http://localhost:8080/`.
 You can use any HTTP client to interact with the API, such as curl .
 Alternatively, you can use swagger-ui to explore the endpoints.